 I figured Sensation Salad was popular all over the U.S., but I was wrong.
 I have discovered that it originated at Bob & Jake’s Restaurant in Baton Rouge long before I moved there.
 Bob and Jakes closed, then Jake Staples started another restaurant–The Place, which has also closed, but the Sensation Salad lived on!
 It became part of Baton Rouge’s culinary makeup.
 Some credit the Italian influence in South Louisiana for this recipe.
 It fits in just as well with Cajun and Creole menus.
 Interestingly, the salad never really took hold in neighboring New Orleans, but it can still be found on Baton Rouge restaurant menus today.

 Everyone in Baton Rouge seems to have their own version of this recipe.
-They come from Junior League Cookbooks, Review Journal newspaper articles, various LSU publications and local blogs.
+They come from Junior League Cookbooks, The Advocate newspaper articles, various LSU publications and local blogs.
 Hanley’s Fine Foods launched their version of this classic in 2012.
 You can give it a try by purchasing some on amazon.com by clicking on the picture below.

 HI THERE!
 LINKS IN THIS POST ARE AMAZON AFFILIATE LINKS TO PRODUCTS WE LOVE.